kloknibor/motioneye-to-mqtt/README.md

 #TODO
   - add autodiscovery to homeassistant
   - fix the need for the deps folder.
 This is currently needed because fs uses entry points for hooking in plugins and I can't get my .spec file for pyinstaller setup in such a way that this works.
+  - move Camera subfolder out of config file to keep the config file more universal, for now make 2 folders with different config files and same script.

 #To use
 1. Download the latest release (.zip) from https://github.com/kloknibor/motioneye-to-mqtt/releases